Venmo’s new credit card offers rewards based on how you spend your money. But many consumers might earn more lucrative rewards elsewhere.

 It’s possible to get an unlimited 3% cash back on travel, dining, gas, transit and select streaming services with the no annual fee Wells Fargo Propel American Express card*.
 It gives 20,000 points (equal to a $200 statement credit) after new cardholders spend $1,000 in their first three months.
 Venmo does not currently offer a welcome bonus.

 If 3% cash back on groceries with no annual fee appeals to you, the Blue Cash Everyday® Card from American Express offers 3% cash back at U.S. supermarkets.
-The $95 annual fee Blue Cash Preferred® Card from American Express ups that to 6%.
+The $95 annual fee (waived in the first year) Blue Cash Preferred® Card from American Express ups that to 6%.
 Both cards cap their higher cash back rates at $6,000 spent per year, then it’s 1% cash back.
-Blue Cash Everyday offers an introductory bonus of 20% back on purchases at Amazon.com in the first 6 months (up to $200 back), plus $100 back after spending $1,000 in the first 6 months, while the Blue Cash Preferred offers a bonus of $250 after you spend $1,000 in the first three months.
+Blue Cash Everyday offers an introductory bonus of $200 after you spend $1,000 in purchases within the first 3 months, while the Blue Cash Preferred offers a bonus of $300 after you spend $3,000 in the first six months.
 There are lots of other examples.
 The main idea is: It’s not hard to top Venmo’s rewards.

 The Venmo Credit Card’s interest rates are pretty typical, compared to the current average APR on new credit offers.
 The card does not charge foreign transaction fees.
 Like other credit cards, if you use the Venmo Credit Card to send peer-to-peer payments through the Venmo app, you’ll be charged a 3% fee.